Milk Thistle Benefits, Side Effects and Dosage - Dr. Axe

 In addition, research on animals shows milk thistle may have the potential to:

-Instead of using a milk thistle supplement, can try consuming it in tea form to maximize the potential health benefits.
+Instead of using a milk thistle supplement, you can try consuming it in tea form.
 In fact, many companies make milk thistle tea by steeping the leaves and seeds from the plant.

 You can also grow your own milk thistle and make homemade tea if you’re up for harvesting the plants.
 Each small plant head contains about 190 seeds that can be used in various ways.